Pecan Crescent Cookies

 - Preheat oven to 350°.

-- When cool enough to handle roll hot cookies in the remaining 2 cups powdered sugar.
+- When cool enough to handle, roll hot cookies in the remaining 2 cups of powdered sugar.

 My mom used to make these!
 Thanks for the recipe!
 Enjoy your holidays!